RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 #### It's still failing, and now I'm frustrated!
 You can take the easy way out and just run, `$ yarn start`, it'll be styled and use mock data but you'll have enough access to continue development.

+## Build
+### dotenv files
+Our current build leverages `dotenv`, or `.env*`, files to apply environment build configuration.

+There are currently build processes in place that leverage the `.env*.local` files, these files are actively applied in our `.gitignore` in order to avoid build conflicts.
+They should continue to remain ignored, and not be added to the repository.

+Specific uses:
+- `.env.local`, is left alone for developer purposes, typically around displaying Redux logging
+- `.env.development.local`, is used by the local run NPM script `$ yarn start:local`
+- `.env.production.local`, is used by the build to relate version information

 ## Testing
 To test content you'll need to have Node and Yarn installed.